-During the three months ended March 31, 2014, we reviewed for impairment the value of an early stage, Phase I indefinite-lived intangible asset related to the Taligen acquisition.
+During the first quarter of 2014, we reviewed for impairment the value of an early stage, Phase I indefinite-lived intangible asset related to the Taligen acquisition.
 We initiated such review based on a reassessment of scientific findings associated with this acquired asset.
-As a result, in the first quarter of 2014, we recognized an impairment charge of \$3,464 to adjust this asset to fair value, which was determined to be de minimis.
-We did not recognize any impairment loss for intangible assets during the three months ended March 31, 2013.
+As a result, in the first quarter of 2014, we recognized an impairment of \$3,464 to adjust this asset to fair value, which was determined to be de minimis.
+We did not recognize any impairment loss for intangible assets during the three and six months ended June 30, 2013.